Quick Answer

 For most consultants, a monthly pass can be a practical baseline:

 When your call depends on legal wording, verify the official text.
-The grounding pack shows why: some consolidated legal pages are explicitly marked authoritative but unofficial, and some rule documents include post-publication clarifications (ERRATA).
+Some consolidated legal pages are explicitly marked authoritative but unofficial, and some rule documents include post-publication clarifications (ERRATA).
 Use unofficial summaries for orientation, then confirm the final wording in the competent official publication before relying on it.

 Your risk rating is only as strong as your records.
 Keep a rolling 12-month log by country and update it weekly.
 Track what you actually did.
 PE review is fact specific, and there is no universal 30/90/183 day shortcut.